miharekar/visualizer/README.md

 Endpoints available:

 - index on `/api/shots/`.
-Accepts `limit` and `offset` params.
+Accepts `items` and `page` params.
 Returns authenticated user's or public (if not authenticated) shots ordered by when the shot was created.
 - download on `/api/shots/[shot_id]/download`.
 Accepts `essentials` param.
 Returns all of the data of the `[shot_id]` shot.
 If the `essentials` param has any value, it omits data and timeframe values.
 - profile on `/api/shots/[shot_id]/download`.
 Returns the `tcl` profile file of the shot.
 - shared on `/api/shots/shared`.
 Requires `code` param.
 Returns the shot that is being shared via the 4-character code.